SquidDev-CC/plethora/configuring.md

 will it show up in `.listModules()` or `.hasModule()`.
 Note, this is only applied once the peripheral is reloaded (such as block updates).

+Some modules will also cease to function in item-form when disabled via this option, namely lasers and kinetic augments.

 ### Cost system
 These options control various aspects of the default cost handler.
 You may wish to [read about the cost system](cost-system.html) first.
 The options here are relatively self-explanatory: